Southwest Airlines Baggage Fees 2020: What To Expect

 What if I need to check special equipment?

 Southwest Airlines is pretty generous when it comes to allowing special equipment to be checked at no additional charge.
 Many sporting equipment items fly free with Southwest, including everything from bicycles to water ski equipment.
 In most cases, you will need to substitute one of your free checked bags to check these kinds of equipment.
 However, you generally will not be charged any oversize or overweight fees.
-The same applies to many types of musical instruments and media/camera gear.
+The same applies to many types of musical instruments, media/camera gear and luggage sets.

 If you plan on traveling with any of these special items, it is in your best interest to contact Southwest Airlines directly ahead of time to find out how these items should be checked and what to expect in terms of pricing.